The car battery light stays on when the engine management system detects a problem with how the battery is charging.

 It’s normal for the battery light to flash on and then off when you start the engine.
 This is the ECU carrying out a check of the battery and charging system.

 If the battery light stays on or comes on when you are driving then this indicates a problem with the battery or how it is being charged.

-What causes the car battery warning light to stay on?
+7 Reasons Why the car battery warning light will stay on

 If you notice that the car battery light is staying on after you start the engine, or even flickering on and off intermittently when you are driving, then you could have a problem with the electrical system or battery.

 When it comes to problems with your car battery or the battery charging system, there can be many causes.
 Some are easily checked and others require the use of specialist equipment to diagnose.

 Here are a few of the reasons why the car battery light can be triggered.

 Probably the most common reason for a battery warning light is a battery that will no longer charge properly.
 As batteries age, their ability to receive and hold a charge diminishes.

 A faulty with the battery or battery charging system can cause the engine to stall

 Modern vehicle batteries are sealed, 12 volt units that contain 6 or more individual “cells”.
 Each cell comprises of two charging plates submerged in acid that have the ability to store electrical charge supplied by the alternator via a voltage regulator.